Why does the Solana Highlands apartment community need to be revitalized?

 How will a revitalized Solana Highlands manage how many occupants are allowed in each unit?

 Our Solana Highlands community has terms and guidelines that outline our policies for guests, use of the premises and occupancy standards.
 For example, a one-bedroom unit allows 3 people maximum.
-In the event the number of occupants exceeds the maximum number for that floor plan, we manage a transfer to a home size that meets our standards with an alternate floor plan, manage the resident’s compliance with the existing lease agreement, or manage the termination of a non-complying household.
-Additionally, annual unit-by-unit inspections are conducted to review the condition of the home and ensure the current residents follow the lease agreement.
+In the event the number of occupants exceeds the maximum number for that floor plan, we will manage a transfer to an alternate home size/floor plan that meets our standards and resident needs, manage the resident’s compliance with the existing lease agreement, or manage the termination of a non-complying household.
+Additionally, annual unit-by-unit inspections are conducted to review the condition of the home and ensure residents follow the lease agreement.

 What type of screening does Solana Highlands conduct before leasing to a tenant?

 H.G.
-Fenton also conducts annual unit-by-unit inspections once per year.
+Fenton Company also conducts annual unit-by-unit inspections once per year.

 How does H.G.
-Fenton intend to address tenants who are mid-lease when the construction is slated to begin?
-For example, assume my lease runs from September 1, 2018 to August 31, 2019, and construction begins in April 2019.
+Fenton Company intend to address tenants who are mid-lease when the construction is slated to begin?
+For example, assume my lease runs from May 1, 2022, to April 30, 2023, and construction begins in March 2023.
 Will the entire premises be vacant during construction and how and when will tenants be notified about construction?

 Is this proposal consistent with zoning and the Solana Beach General Plan?